 “True it is, I wait in many a heart, but so few retire into that inner place of the being to commune with Me.
 Wherever the soul is, I am.
 Man has rarely understood this.
 I am actually at the centre [sic] of every man’s being, but, distracted with the things of the sense-life, he finds Me [sic] not.”
 [March 16]

 Then, we come to January 19 in the book where we are introduced to Mother God:

 “The Anticipatory Love of God is a thing mortals seldom realize.
 Dwell on this though.
 Dismiss from your minds the thought of a grudging God; who had to be petitioned with sighs and tears and much speaking before reluctantly He loosed the desired treasures.
 Man’s thoughts of Me need revolutionizing.
 Try and see a Mother preparing birthday or Christmas delights for her child-the while her Mother-heart sings: ‘Will she not love that?
 How she will love this!’ and anticipates the rapture of her child, her own heart full of the tenderest joy.
 Where did the Mother learn all this preparation- joy?
 From Me – a faint echo this of My preparation – joy. [sic]”

 To feminize God is a very dangerous idea.
 The Bible states the Truth – “Pray then, in this way: Our Father who is in heaven, Hallowed be Your name.”
 Matthew 6:9 “Then God said, ‘Let Us make man in Our image, according to Our likeness;” Genesis 1:26.
 “Whoever sheds man’s blood, by man his blood shall be shed, For in the image of God He made man.”
 Genesis 9:6.
-(For more Bible verses against calling God “mother” go to the Lighting the Way Worldwide web site here.)
+(For more Bible verses against calling God “mother” go to the Lighting the Way International web site here.)

 THE MESSAGE: “YOU ARE GODS”